April 16, 2026

 • Works well for groups of four to sixteen players

-• Completely free, browser-based, and no downloads
+• Free and browser-based with no downloads

-• Excellent icebreaker for new or shy teams
+• Excellent icebreaker for newly formed teams

-• Can feel chaotic with very large groups (>15 people)
+• Can feel chaotic with very large groups

 6. Kahoot: Best for Trivia-Based Team Games